lukasturcani/dnn/readme.rst

 =======

 This is a short summary of some of the nice results from this repo.
-Not all implement architectures are listed here.
+Not all implemented architectures are listed here.

 Progressive Growing GAN (PGGAN)
 -------------------------------